 "Dr Seuss's funny but bleak rhyming picture book is a prescient parable, allying consumerist greed with environmental destruction...
 This could be preachy, if Max Webster's spectacular, high-energy production was not so theatrically satisfying.
 David Greig's adaptation is contemporary, but true to the original.
 Rob Howell's inventive set is a wonderland of loom-band palm trees and surreal fauna; the songs by Charlie Fink are gorgeous; and the puppetry, especially Simon Lipkin's voicing of the Lorax, is the best since War Horse.
 Simon Paisley Day's wild Once-ler is remarkable, though it's the puppet that melts your heart."
 The Sunday Times

-Dr. Seuss's The Lorax in London at the Old Vic Theatre from 15 October 2017, closes on 4 November 2017
+Dr. Seuss's The Lorax in London at the Old Vic Theatre opened on 15 October 2017 and closed on 4 November 2017